kunalj101/python_intro_hackathon/chapter2.md

 *** =instructions

-- Use the format dictionary['key'] to access value(s) of key - e.g DICT['Company'] will return "Analytics Vidhya'
+- Print the value associated with key 'Age' in dictionary dict1
-- DICT.keys() will return all the keys of given dictionary "DICT"
+- Store all the keys of dictionary dict1 in variable 'dict_keys'

 *** =hint